kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 tested in the following scenarios:

 * Admission controller applies recommendation to pod controlled by VPA.
-* Disruption-free in-place update applied to all containers of a pod (request in recommendation bounds).
+* In-place update applied to all containers of a pod.
-* Partial disruption-free update applied to some containers of a pod, some disruptive changes skipped (request in recommendation bounds).
+* Partial updates applied to some containers of a pod, some changes skipped (request in recommendation bounds).
-* Disruptive in-place update applied to all containers of a pod (request out ouf recommendation bounds).
-* Disruptive in-place update will fail.
+* In-place update will fail.
 Pod should be evicted and the recommendation applied.
+* In-place update will fail but `CanEvict` is false, pod should not be evicted.
-* Disruption free in-place updates fail, pod should not be evicted.
+* In-place update will fail but `EvictionRequirements` are false, pod should not be evicted.

 ### Details still to consider